 Two (2) year term; voting.
 The duties of the Program Chair are to:

-Represent the Caucus at the Program Panning Committee Meeting, which occurs immediately following the Annual Meeting, and provide recommendations for the following year’s program to the APHA Manager of Scientific Sessions.
+Represent the Caucus at the Program Panning Committee Meeting and provide recommendations for the following year’s program to the APHA Annual Meeting staff.

-Create and publish the Caucus’ Call for Abstracts soliciting presentations for the Caucus’ scientific sessions at the annual meeting.
+Design and publish the Caucus’ Call for Abstracts for the scientific sessions at the annual meeting.

-Establish criteria for abstract review and coordinate blinded, peer review of submitted abstracts.
+Establish criteria for abstract review and coordinate peer review of submitted abstracts.

 Determine criteria for acceptance and assign accepted abstracts to scientific sessions.